-- Blanket purchase order for general supplies must specify the following in the text or body of the requisition - A detailed description of the types of items that will be purchased, such as office supplies, printing, etc. - Include only one line item with a quantity of one allowed - \$5,000.00 maximum blanket per campus/department per vendor unless an exact contracted amount is specified and attached - Change orders will only be allowed on a case-by-case basis.
+- Blanket purchase order for general supplies must specify the following in the text or body of the requisition - A detailed description of the types of items that will be purchased, such as office supplies, printing, etc. - Include only one-line item with a quantity of one allowed - \$5,000.00 maximum blanket per campus/department per vendor unless an exception is granted by the purchasing department. - Change orders will only be allowed on a case-by-case basis.
 Review your remaining balances carefully so that you can plan for submittal of an additional blanket purchase orders if needed.